Bullying Series – Part 2 of 5: Cyberbullying and Teenagers

 Cyberbullying can easily fly below the radar because it’s not right there in a parent or teacher’s face.
 Indications are that only about 40% of those who are bullied will actually report it (NCES & Bureau of Justice Statistics).
 It’s important to check with your teenager on how social relationships are going, both in person and electronically.
 Also – and this is so important – please don’t dismiss social media issues as “teen drama.”
 It’s often far from that.
 Electronic communication and socializing very well may be a huge part of your teen’s life.
 It is not uncommon for teens and parents to seek out counseling for social anxiety, depressed mood, and other issues related to cyberbullying.

 How likely is your teen to be bullied?
 Part 3 of this 5-part series focuses on risk factors for being bullied and for bullying.

 If you or your teen are interested in beginning therapy, or just have questions, feel free to contact me.
-If you’re unsure, I offer free 15-minute consultations so you can test out the fit.
+I offer a few different services for teens and young adults who are dealing with effects of current or past bullying.
+If you’re unsure, I offer free 15-minute consultations so you can ask questions and see if it seems like we’d be a good fit to work together.
 Call 931-626-3278 or email [email protected]